 Yet for many high-stakes decisions that are natural candidates for automated reasoning—like those made by doctors diagnosing patients and judges setting bail—experts often favor experience and intuition over data and statistics.
 A simple, three-step procedure can help managers create rubrics that improve yes-or-no decisions.
 These rubrics can help judges decide whom to detain, tax auditors whom to scrutinize, and hiring managers whom to interview.
+Their approach offers practitioners the performance of state-of-the-art machine learning while stripping away needless complexity.
+Machines can now beat humans at complex tasks that seem tailored to the strengths of the human mind, including poker, the game of Go, and visual recognition.
+To see these rules in action, consider pretrial release decisions.
 Outsmart Your Own Biases.
-Suppose you’re evaluating a job candidate to lead a new office in a different country.

 He’s well known for building Google’s enterprise apps division into a $1B+ global business.
 Daniel Kahneman’s Strategy for How Your Firm Can Think Smarter.
 Nobel economics laureate and psychologist Daniel Kahneman — considered the father of behavioral economics – retired from his teaching position at Princeton a few years ago to co-found a consulting firm in New York.